flatironinstitute/stan-playground/gui/ARCHITECTURE.md

 - **Windows** (`gui/src/app/windows`) are Areas that use `CloseableDialogue` to pop in and out rather than occupying real estate of the Page.

 - **Panels** are subdivisions of an area.
-Sibling Panels should all be pushing "in the same direction".
+Sibling Panels should all be serving the same purpose (as far as an end-user is concerned) in the UI.

   For example, the `SamplerOutputArea` Area contains tabs for different views of the output.
   Each of these tabs is one Panel -- while the Panel that displays the draws as a table is quite different from the Panel that displays the draws as histograms, they serve the same greater purpose of allowing the user to explore the result of the Stan run, which is their parent Area's goal.